-Sveaskog's green bond issue of SEK 1.1 billion from March 2021 has financed sustainable forestry and development projects aimed at increasing the climate benefit of forests and wood raw materials, and reducing energy consumption or the use of fossil resources.
+Sveaskog's green bond issue of SEK 500 million and SEK 400 million, in total SEK 900 million, which was issued in April-May 2022 has financed sustainable forestry and development projects aimed at increasing the climate benefit of forests and wood raw materials, and reducing energy consumption or the use of fossil resources.
 The following pages indicate the projects to which the bonds have been allocated.